Charlie-Elmwood/Charlie-Elmwood/README.md

-I'm Charlie Elm, pirate, herald, and scientist.
+I'm Charlie Elm: pirate, herald, and scientist.

 I'm interested in learning everything I can.